 Image credit: The Cross

 Using the available space sometimes seems impossible.
-However, if water is no longer an obstacle to construction, mountain slopes could also offer great opportunities for innovation.
+But if water's no longer an obstacle, mountain slopes could also offer great opportunities for innovation.
 Nestinbox is a Swedish company offering to build housing of about fifty square meters on the mountainside, largely inspired by bird nests.

 Image Credit: Nestinbox

-These solutions are, of course, not without drawbacks, seasickness, fear of emptiness or visual pollution can slow down the urge to opt for one of them.
-On the other hand, innovation does not stop there.
+These solutions are, of course, not without drawbacks: seasickness, fear of emptiness or visual pollution can slow down the urge to opt for one of them.
+On the other hand, innovation doesn't have to stop there.

 Perhaps the answer to the housing shortage is at hand.
 Perhaps some of the innovations mentioned above will be ideal solutions for this growing problem!
-We were talking about fiction, a dark future for humanity ...
-But it's not just about ideas dedicated to filling the dark rooms with big headliners.
-Searching for fiction where a reality exists can easily be synonymous with voluntary blindness, in the face of what should be highlighted: the lack of vital resources and the inequities that are already a scourge in many countries.
+We're talking about a potential, pessimisitic future for humanity ...
+But it's not just about science-fiction.
+Coming up with dream solutions when these problems are already a reality is synonymous with voluntary blindness, in the face of what we should be focusing on: the lack of vital resources and the inequities that are already a scourge in many countries.
 Ultimately, humans have the potential and the intelligence to create sustainable technologies and a harmonious system for all.
 But innovating for the sake of creating a better world makes no sense if it's not meant to meet the needs of billions of people without exception.